kindone/cppproptest/doc/Generators.md

 # Introduction to Generators

-## Generators in action
+## Generators in Property-based testing

+Property-based testing clearly separates concepts of input domain and property. _Generators_ are the representation of input domain for a property-based test.
+A _generator_ is basically a function that can generate random values with some constraint.
-Generators play key role in property-based testing and `cppproptest`.
-You use _generators_ to generate randomized arguments for properties.
-A simple `forAll` statement utilizes generators under the hood.
+A simple `forAll` statement depends on generators under the hood:

 ```cpp
 forAll([](int age, std::string name) {
 });
 ```

-This `forAll` takes a function having parameters of types `int` and `std::string`.
-The parameter types are first extracted and then used to invoke the default generators for the types.
-Default generators are called *arbitraries* and above code is actually equivalent to the following:
+Above `forAll` takes a function having parameters of types `int` and `std::string`.
+This function is the property function.
+If no additional information on how to generate values for `age` and `name` as in this example, the parameter types are extracted and then used to invoke the default generators for those types.
+In this case, it calls default generators for `int` and `std::string`.
+Those default generators are called *arbitraries*.
+This code is actually equivalent to:

 ```cpp
 forAll([](int age, std::string name) {
 }, Arbitrary<int>(), Arbitrary<std::string>());
 ```

-Now you see that `forAll` actually requires some information how to generate the values of the extracted types.
-They're just hidden as defaults.
+Notice the extra arguments `Arbitrary<int>()` and `Arbitrary<std::string>()`.
+As you can see, `forAll` actually needs some information how to generate values of the parameter types.
+They can be ommitted if you're using the defaults, the _arbitraries_.

 &nbsp;